confluentinc/ksql/documentation/quickstart.rst

 Read Kafka topic data into KSQL
 -------------------------------

+We assume that you have a topic called ``ksqlString`` in your Kafka cluster, with String keys and values.

 1. Register the ``ksqlString`` topic into KSQL, specifying the ``value_format`` of ``DELIMITED``, and view the contents of topic.

 .. sourcecode:: bash